aptivate/extract_django_error/README.md

     $ cat path/to/email | extract_django_error -

 Note the `-` at the end of the error to make the command read the email from stdin.
+Not so useful when just using `cat` but could be used to pipe in emails from procmail or other scripts.

 ## Options